dazza-codes/pytest-aiomoto/README.md

     make init
     make test

+On OSX, use `gmake` from Homebrew to get GNU make > 4.x.

 It's recommended that development use python 3.8, to avoid introducing any python code that might not be compatible with the minimum version of python supported.
 This is important in the context of the general evolution of asyncio in python.